1.3 Prevention of sexual exploitation and gender-based violence

 Distribution of relief items introduces powerful resources into the community that can be misused and abused.
 Distributions can increase the protection risks to vulnerable groups-in particular a heightened risk of sexual exploitation and abuse, and gender-based violence.
 Perpetrators can be from the beneficiary group or other public in the area, community leaders, or humanitarian staff.

 Humanitarian staff in particular is in a position of power, and must be carefully managed and monitored to ensure they do not abuse their position of power and that beneficiaries are protected.
 Consequently, it is essential that all distribution planning and implementation activities take concrete measures to prevent and respond to increased risks of sexual exploitation, abuse, gender-based violence and other protection risks that may be linked to distribution activities.
 This area has to be taken seriously by leadership and management and should emphasized to all involved at early stages of any distribution.
-For more information, see Chapter 1.3 Prevention of Sexual Exploitation and Chapter 32 Quality and Accountability.
+For more information, see Chapter on the Prevention of Sexual Exploitation and Chapter 32 Quality and Accountability.
 The following checklist provides some practical concrete measures that must be implemented to reduce such risks.

 All registration and distribution activities must ensure that: